WojciechMatuszewski/programming-notes/aws-stuff.md

 * it's **amazon who launches your instances**

 > With a single API call, now you can provision capacity across EC2 instance types and across purchase models to achieve desired scale, performance and cost.

+- when using SPOT instances you should diversify across instance pools to avoid widespread interruptions.
+This makes it so that even when there is a demand on particular instance type your SPOT fleet will still live on.

 #### AMI